Northwest University seeks to establish Concurrent Credit (CC) agreements

 - Some teaching fields may have additional departmental requirements.

 - Course Approval.
 Courses are approved by the local high school and Northwest on an annual basis.
 The high school can assume as long there are no changes in the curriculum or faculty, that previously approved courses will continue to be approved under the concurrent credit agreement.

-- From this fee, $50 per student per course is retained by the school for classroom supplies or other related equipment or instructional costs.
+- From this fee, one-third per student per course is retained by the school for classroom supplies or other related equipment or instructional costs.

 - Payment is determined based on the official notification of student enrollment from the High School.

 - Assessment and Review.
-The College of Adult and Professional Studies will closely monitor the teaching and learning experience to ensure equivalency to Northwest University academic standards.
+The Center for Online and Extended Education will closely monitor the teaching and learning experience to ensure equivalency to Northwest University academic standards.
 The CC Agreement will be reviewed annually.